Scheduled Personal Property Coverage [Insure Your Valuables]

 Several pieces of art leaning against plants and boxes

-Your home insurance policy typically has caps on the amount they will financially assist you with if your property is stolen or damaged.
-They also have limits on what kinds of damage they will cover.
-But with a scheduled personal property rider, you can get your most prized possessions fully covered from things like theft and mysterious disappearance.
+This scheduled coverage is helpful because home insurance policies typically have caps on the amount they will financially cover if your property is stolen, lost, or damaged.
+Carriers also impose limits regarding the different kinds of damage they will cover.
+But with a scheduled personal property endorsement, you can better protect your most prized possessions from risks like theft and mysterious disappearance.

 What items can be listed as scheduled?

-You can list any item of value that you want extra coverage on as scheduled.
-Some commonly scheduled items include:
+In fact, you can list almost any item of high value that you want extra coverage on when purchasing this floater or endorsement.
+Some commonly scheduled items include things like:

 • Antiques